 Robbery

-In short, a robbery is a theft which specifically involves some sort of force, assault, or intimidation.
-An additional statute (18 Pa.C.S. § 3702) is devoted solely to robbery of a motor vehicle, sometimes called carjacking.
+In short, a robbery is a theft that specifically involves some sort of force, assault, or intimidation.
+An additional statute (18 Pa.C.S. § 3702) is devoted solely to the robbery of a motor vehicle, sometimes called carjacking.

 Because robbery involves force or violence, it is usually considered a “violent crime” instead of a property crime.